ucdavis/hpccf-docs/docs/farm/index.md

 Farm is a Linux-based supercomputing cluster for the [College of Agricultural and Environmental Sciences](https://caes.ucdavis.edu/) (CA&ES) at UC Davis.
 Designed for both research and teaching, it is a significant campus resource primarily for CPU and RAM-based computing, with a wide selection of centrally-managed software available for research in genetics, proteomics, and related bioinformatics pipelines, weather and environmental modeling, fluid and particle simulations, geographic information system (GIS) software, and more.

-For buying in resources in Farm cluster, contact CA&ES IT director Adam Getchell - <acgetchell@ucdavis.edu>

 ## Farm Hardware

 Farm is an evolving cluster that changes and grows to meet the current needs of researchers, and has undergone three phases, with Farm III as the most recent evolution.

-Farm III consists of 32 parallel nodes with up to 64 CPUs and 256GB RAM each in low2/med2/high2, plus 17 “bigmem” nodes with up to 96 CPUs and 1TB RAM each in the bml/bmm/bmh queue.
+Farm III consists of 60 parallel nodes with up to 64 CPUs and 256GB RAM each in low2/med2/high2, plus 26 “bigmem” nodes with up to 128 CPUs and 2TB RAM each in the bml/bmm/bmh queue.
 All Farm III bigmem and newer parallel nodes and storage are on EDR/100Gbit interconnects.
 Older parallel nodes and storage are on FDR/55Gbit.

-Farm II consists of 95 parallel nodes with 24 CPUs and 64GB RAM each in low/med/high, plus 9 “bigmem” nodes with 64 CPUs and 512GB RAM each in the bigmeml/bigmemm/bigmemh queues, and 1 additional node with 96 CPUs and 1TB RAM.
+Farm II consists of 27 parallel nodes with 24 CPUs and 64GB RAM each in low/med/high, plus 1 “old-bigmem” node with 64 CPUs and 512GB RAM each in the bigmeml/bigmemm/bigmemh queues, and 1 additional node with 96 CPUs and 1TB RAM.
 Farm II nodes are on QDR/32Gbit interconnects.

 Hardware from both Farm II and Farm III are still in service; Farm I has been decommissioned as of 2014.